Lapiz-js/dev/readme.md

 command line will generate the files in build/ and docs/.
 This will also run yui compressor against the code which may return some structural errors.

+### Running Unit Tests
+The unit test are intended to run in a browser.
+There are 4 variations that will appear as links at the top.
+The main version 'src' is index.php.
+It will run the unit tests against the source code. 'build' is test.php which will run against the code in the build folder. 'min' is test.min.php and will run against the code in build/min.
+The last is coverage which will run against source, but will inject coverage markers to compute code coverage.

 ### Terminology Note
 These terms can get confusing, and as of this moment, I'm using them inconsistently.